olin-electric-motorsports/olin-electric-motorsports/projects/canviewer/README.md

     - `-b` - Either `seeedstudio` or `socketcan`
     - `-c` - Channel
         - Socketcan: this is the network interface name you created when setting up your device (usually can0 for real hardware or vcan0 for a virtual CAN bus)
         - Seeedstudio: this is the _device path_ for your CAN dongle.
 Typically this will be something like `/dev/ttyUSB0`.
 The best way to find it is to run `ls /dev/ttyUSB*`, which lists all the USB device paths, before and after you plug in your dongle to find the one that was added.
-The number starts at 0 and increments everyttime something is plugged in, so if you unplug and replug your CAN dongle, the number will change!
+The number starts at 0 and increments every time something is plugged in, so if you unplug and replug your CAN dongle, the number will change!
     - These arguments would be passed like so for a bustype of seeedstudio and a USB device at /dev/tty/USB0:
         ```
         bazel run //projects/canviewer -- -b seeedstudio -c /dev/tty/USB0